MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ![Screenshot of the HoloLens field of view, showing the Settings tab screen.](media/08.00-settings.png "Settings")

-When you join a call or meeting, you'll see a video card.
+When you join a call or meeting, a video card appears.
 When you're in a call, the tools appear at the top and bottom of the video card.
 The participant tray displays the avatars for all call participants.

 ![Screenshot of Dynamics 365 Remote Assist on HoloLens showing an active call showing the recording button.](media/03.00-call.png)